Possible Trump-Putin meeting could take place at the White House

 Breaking News Emails

-A Putin aide, Yuri Ushakov, however, told Russian news agencies Monday that Trump had invited Putin to the White House during the call, according to the Associated Press.
-The AP reported that Ushakov said that the U.S. and Russian governments didn't have time to start arranging the meeting before the U.S. announced the expulsion of Russian diplomats.
+A Putin aide, Yuri Ushakov, however, told Russian news agencies Monday that Trump had invited Putin to the White House during the call, according to the AP.
+Ushakov said that the U.S. and Russian governments didn't have time to start arranging the meeting before the U.S. announced the expulsion of Russian diplomats, the AP reported.

-Putin and Trump are not currently scheduled to see each another until November, at the G-20 summit in Argentina.
+Putin and Trump are not currently scheduled to see each other until November, at the G-20 summit in Argentina.

-Kremlin spokesman Dmitry Peskov, however, told CNN that reports Trump invited Putin to the White House were not correct.
+Kremlin spokesman Dmitry Peskov, however, told CNN that reports that Trump had invited Putin to the White House were not correct.

 News of the possible invitation comes amid escalating tensions between the two superpowers.